zachvalenta/jvns.ca/content/post/2017-04-07-netdev-conference-day-2.markdown

 I have no idea how BBR estimates how much bandwidth there is but that's a start.
 I'm planning to read the Google article about it.

-The first talk was about using BBR with LTE (mobile) networks, I think.
+The first talk (Driving Linux TCP Congestion Control algorithms around the LTE network Highway by Jae Won Chung, Feng Li) was about using BBR with LTE (mobile) networks, I think.
 I came in late and so I didn't learn a lot but it sounded positive.

 ### linux kernel networking, in userspace

+by Hajime Tazaki

 The next talk was really cool!
 The idea was -- maybe you want to use the Linux network stack (because it is a mature network stack) but you want